syncfusion/blazor-docs/src/notifications/progress-bar/states.md

 component: "Progress Bar"

-description: "Learn here all about States of Syncfusion Progress Bar (SfProgressBar) component and more."
+description: "Learn here all about states of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

 # States in Blazor Progress Bar (SfProgressBar)

-Visualize the progress in different states.
+In this section, the progress can be visualized in different states.

 ## Determinate